Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 ### 80. Remove Duplicates from Sorted Array II
 * Use a variable to store the position of the current length.

+### 81. Search in Rotated Sorted Array II
+* Still not good at this kind of problem.
+Need to review the condition again.
+* MULTIPLE